 On a cool overcast Saturday morning in early March of 1983, Russell Lynwood was driving alone on a street he had been down countless times.
 He was familiar with each house he passed.
 He recognized certain vehicles in the driveways, and he knew which families kept their yards the neatest.
 Russell was in no particular hurry.
 He was just running over to the local hardware store to see about buying some parts to repair a leaky faucet.
 But what he thought would be a simple errand was going to turn out to be an unthinkable event that would change the rest of his life.

-Russell was a kind and thoughtful man.
-He was a Special Ed teacher and he loved his job.
+Russell was a kind and thoughtful man who enjoyed his job as a Special Ed teacher.
 The students he worked with brought a joy to his life that was hard to describe.
 As he witnessed their progress he felt a sense of accomplishment that made all his efforts seem worthwhile.
 The connections he developed with them and their families added a richness to his life that made him feel completely blessed.
 Outside of his marriage, his students were the most important thing in the world to him.

 On this particular morning, Russell was paying full attention to his driving.
 He was observing the posted speed limit of 30 miles per hour, and he did not have the radio on.
 Traffic was light and it seemed like everyone was getting a late start on a lazy morning.
 But suddenly Russell noticed something out of the corner of his eye.
 From the right side of the street, a red ball rolled out from behind a parked car directly into his path.
 It was followed immediately by a little boy.
 In a split second Russell slammed on the brakes with all of his strength and desperately yanked the wheel as hard as he could to the left, but it was too late.
 He heard and felt the sickening impact as his vehicle struck the child.